-- 13.20 Poppy met John in a nightclub in Exercise, where they had both studied mathematics at the University Exercise.
-John was one academic year ahead of Poppy and the day that they met was actually his last day at university. - 13.21 John returned to his hometown of Leeds after leaving university, but he and Poppy commenced a distance-relationship, travelling to stay at each other's accommodation during the year that she remained Contractor.
-Poppy joined John in Leeds after graduating, living with him initially in his shared accommodation before moving in with his family to save some money for proposed travels.
+- 13.21 John returned to his hometown of Leeds after leaving university, but he and Poppy commenced a distance-relationship, travelling to stay at each other's accommodation during the year that she remained Poppy Poppy Joined John in Leeds after graduating, living with him initially in his shared accommodation before moving in with his family to save some money for proposed travels.
 The travels were known to be 'Poppy's dream', but John went along with it. - 13.22 After both initially finding work and saving money, in February 2017, they began a travelling adventure that took them through North and South America, for a total of 7 months.
 During this time, Poppy kept a daily travel diary, noting places visited, records of their encounters with other travellers and the day-to-day records of their meals, drinks, and socialising.
 There are two entries in an otherwise unremarkable diary which will be examined later in this report. - 13.23 When they returned to the UK in September 2017, they both, once again, found work in Leeds city centre, albeit at different locations.
 Poppy had originally started to look for work in London, but John wanted to stay in Leeds, so that is where she focussed her job search. - 13.24 Poppy worked as a Quantitative Trading Analyst, in a role linked to sports betting.
 She excelled in her role and was described as having an almost unique interest in mathematics, statistics, and sport. - 13.25 John worked at a rival organisation, also in a sports betting role, as a Sports Trader.
 He was also described as a high performer in his role. - 13.26 They initially stayed with John's dad and stepmother but secured the tenancy on a flat in November 2017, moving in together.
 They had been living together for a period of months and Poppy had initially disclosed to her parents in March 2018 that they were considering buying a place together (at John's suggestion).
 It is unclear why she decided not to proceed, but by May 2018, Poppy decided that she wanted to terminate the relationship and split up.
 She also revealed to her parents that she no longer planned to buy a place with him. - 13.27 Poppy decided that she did not want to continue the relationship and told John this.
 Poppy also shared this information with a number of friends, some of whom have been spoken with during this review.
 John persuaded her to give the relationship another try.
 Several friends recall the relationship during this time and Poppy appearing bored.
 By October 2018, Poppy decided to finally end the relationship.
 They both then commenced new relationships. - 13.28 For practical reasons (connected to the end of their rental lease), and despite them no longer being in a romantic relationship, Poppy and John had remained living together in the apartment that they shared, prior to her planned move to another apartment in the same complex.